Amity University-Noida BA Admissions 2026

 Students must download the CUET Admit Card on time and check the important exam details carefully.

-It will help students test their preparation level and identify weak areas which need more practice.
+Students will be able to test their preparation level and know about the weak topics which need more practice for them.

 Particulars | Details |